 These are the kinds of things you can see when you start thinking in terms of agent types and agent dominance.
 Of course it helps to have a real smart mouse.

-When converging on a solution to the economic proper coupling subproblem, a question arises: What's the high leverage point for resolving the root cause, which is high transaction costs for managing common property sustainably?
+When converging on a solution to the environmental proper coupling subproblem, a question arises: What's the high leverage point for resolving the root cause, which is high transaction costs for managing common property sustainably?
 Because we are thinking in terms of social agents, the answer appears readily: We need to allow firms to appear to lower transaction costs.
 Then in solution convergence, when we design how to push on that high leverage point, it's easy to think in terms of designed a new type of social agent.
 This is stewardship corporations, a key aspect of the Common Property Rights solution element.